dlxiii/config/README.md

 Consider you are prefer doing your work on ubuntu, I prepared a one-key setup bash file named "ubuntu_config.sh"

-Those are necessary libs for next work.
+Those are necessary libs for the next building work.

 ## Prepare